NickElefth/instaPYgram/README.md

 2) Execute the instaBotExecutor.py with the --hashtag-automation option and pass a comma seperated string of comments and hashtags to run the Bot, if you want to just like the hashtag related images, pass the --only-likes flag
 3) Execute the instaBotExecutor.py with --unfollow-unfollowers option to find and unfollow unfollowers you can specify the number of unfollowers you would like to unfollow at the current execution using --number-to-unfollow arg
 4) Change creds.py with your IG username and password
 5) Execute the instaBotExecutor.py with the --produce-report to get a stats report.
 Need to run bot at least once to collect data

 #### Example
 ```
 python3 instaBotExecutor.py --hashtag-automation --comments "Great post, Cool post guys, This is awesome.
 I would totally recommend you to others, Fantastic post!
-Keep up the good work, Incredible work we absolutely love it" --hashtags "webdeveloper, code"
+Keep up the good work, Incredible work we absolutely love it" --hashtags "uiux"
 ```

 #### Note